andrescorrada/DEC-HAI-2022AIAuditChallenge/README.md

 ### 2. Algebraic outputs can help alarm when evaluation assumptions are wrong.

 The algebraic evaluator that forms the core of our submission is a deterministic function that produces algebraic numbers.
-It has one big Achilles heel - it only works correctly on binary classifiers that are error independent in the sample.
+It has one big Achilles heel: it only works correctly on binary classifiers that are error independent in the sample.
 This "bug" is a safety "feature."
-The appearance of out of bounds or complex numbers in the output of the evaluator would be an immediate signal that the evaluator's independence assumptions are horribly wrong.
+The appearance of out-of-bounds or complex numbers in the output of the evaluator would be an immediate signal that the evaluator's independence assumptions are horribly wrong.
 This is useful.